isomerpages/jointpoly-ace/_programmes/T&L Mentor Move In Programme (TLMP).md

 #### How is the programme conducted?

-TLMP is conducted mainly face-to-face with provision made for hybrid mode of learning.
+TLMP is conducted mainly face-to-face and provision for hybrid mode.
+The programme includes workshop, learning journey, panel discussion, fireside chat and forum.

 ![](/images/tlmp%20intake%201%20discussion.jpg)